jakebeamish/Penplotting.js/README.md

 This is a dependency-free JavaScript framework for making SVG files for penplotters.
+It is built for my own use, and is in part an exercise in JavaScript development.

 ## Features

 - A Sketch class to contain everything needed to create and render the SVG
 - Shapes and geometry classes: 2D Vector, Line, Path, Circle, Rectangle
 - Seedable PRNG implementations with useful methods
-- Quadtree
+- Quadtree for optimised nearest-neighbour search
 - Paper sizes

 ## Usage

-The way I'm using this framework currently is something like this:

-1. Create a new Sketch (with optional parameters for dimensions, units, background colour, title, seed)
+1. Create a new Sketch (with optional parameters for dimensions, units, background colour, title, seed).
-2. Create and manipulate Vectors and Lines by defining a sketch.generate() function
+2. Create and manipulate Vectors and Lines by defining a sketch.generate() function.
-3. Add Lines to be included as SVG elements in the Sketch by calling `sketch.add()`, and passing in a Line or array of Lines.
+3. Add Lines (or other shapes) to be included as SVG elements in the Sketch by calling `sketch.add(shapes)`.
-4. Call the Sketch's instance method `draw()`
+4. Call the Sketch's instance method `draw()`.

 ```js
 import { Sketch, PAPER, Vector, Line, LCG } from "../../index.js"